GOES 15: Design

-Retirement
+Operations

 NOAA began to transition GOES-15 out of operational status at the GOES-West position in late 2018 to replace it with GOES-17.
 GOES-15 began an eastward drift maneuver on 29 October 2018 to 128° W, with all of its sensors still functioning.
 GOES-15's drift is intended to provide additional separation from GOES-17 to prevent communication interference.
 GOES-15 drifted east at a rate of 0.88° per day until 7 November 2018, when it reached its new operating location of 128° West.
 Once GOES-17 reached its assigned longitude on 13 November 2018, additional tests were performed; provided that testing goes well, GOES-17 will become operational as GOES-West on 10 December 2018.
 Both GOES-17 and GOES-15 operated in tandem through early 2020 to allow for assessment of the performance of GOES-17 as the GOES-West operational satellite.
 On March 2, 2020, GOES-15 was deactivated and moved to a storage orbit, with plans to re-activate it in August 2020 to back up GOES-17 operations due to a known flaw causing many sensors to become unreliable at night during certain times of the year.
+On 22 September 2023 the satellite's ownership was officially transferred to the U.S. Space Force, taking its current designation as part of the EWS-G network.
+As a consequence, the spacecraft has started drifting over the Indian Ocean to reach its new assigned orbit and it's scheduled to become operational in November 2023.